top of page

 African American Firefighter Museum's exhibits display a wide array of firefighting paraphernalia including vintage engines (a 1940 Pirsch ladder truck and an 1890 hose wagon), uniforms from New York, LA County, and LA City firefighters, badges, helmets, displays of African American women firefighters, photographs, and other authentic firefighting artifacts.

-The Museum of Illusions comes Instagram-ready with a completely 3D Illusions and Upsidedown House exhibit that will take your breath away, transporting you to a world of fantasy and imagination!
+The Museum of Illusions comes Instagram-ready with a completely 3D Illusions and Upside-Down House exhibit that will take your breath away, transporting you to a world of fantasy and imagination!
 The 30+ 3D illusions produce eye-popping pics, inspired by cartoons, art, current events, movies, and more!
-The Upsidedown house features 7 unique rooms all flipping the world as you know it, upside down!
+The Upsidedown house features 7 unique rooms, all flipping the world as you know it, upside down!

 FUN WITH KIDS IN LA

-Experience the fun and lore of railroading at Los Angeles Live Steamers Railroad Museum in Griffith Park.
+Experience the fun and lore of railroading at the Los Angeles Live Steamers Railroad Museum in Griffith Park.
 Founded in 1956 by a group of train enthusiasts, they educate the public on railroad history and show live steam, gas-mechanical, and electric railroad technology in actual operation.
 As you look around the facility, almost everything you see, including the trains, was built by members.

 All riders must be at least 34″ tall to ride (no infants in carriers or on laps) and weigh less than 350 pounds.
 Public train rides are a suggested donation of $4.00 per person.

-5814 Wilshire Blvd.,
+5814 Wilshire Blvd.

 Los Angeles, CA 90036